 - 1 cup white chocolate chips

 - Set oven and prep baking sheet.
 Preheat the oven to 325°F and cover a baking sheet with parchment paper.

 - Make the batter.
 Add the pistachio butter, eggs, vanilla and sugar to a large mixing bowl.
 Use an electric mixer to blend the ingredients together until smooth, about 30 seconds.
 Fold in the semisweet and white chocolate chips

 - Shape.
-Use a 1¼-inch cookie scoop or your hands, to form (approximately) 1 ¼ inch balls of dough (about 1 generous tablespoon each).
+Use a 1¼-inch cookie scoop or your hands to form balls of dough (about 1 generous tablespoon each).
 Place them on the parchment-covered baking sheet as you go.
 They'll spread just the tiniest bit, so it's okay if they're close together.

 - Bake.
 Bake in the preheated 325°F oven just until they're set, about 9 minutes.
 If they still look a bit doughy, that's okay -- they'll firm up a bit more outside of the oven, and slightly under is better than slightly over!

 - Cool.
 Let the cookies cool for at least 10 minutes on the baking sheet.